danelahman/lograc-2022/README.md

 Agda using Stack", but make sure to replace `git checkout v2.6.1.3` with `git checkout v2.6.2.1` to install Agda version 2.6.2.1.

+After checking out Agda `v2.6.2.1`, you will also need to change the version of the `.yaml` file used in the `stack install` step.
+Specifically, you should run the command `stack install --stack-yaml stack-8.8.4.yaml`.

 To solve the exercises in this course, you do not need to follow the instructions for installing the standard library as this is already packaged with the course materials, as explained